willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 # Use a prebuilt model to extract information from simple documents in Microsoft Syntex

-The *simple document processing model* offers a flexible, pretrained solution for extracting information from [basic structured documents](#types-of-documents), such as:
+The *simple document processing model* offers a flexible, pretrained solution for extracting information from [basic structured documents](#types-of-documents), including information such as:

 - **Key-value pairs** – Think of these like labels and their corresponding information, such as “Name: John Doe.”